Blocking dominating sets for $H$-free graphs via edge contractions: The proof of Theorem

 Conversely, consider a minimum dominating set $D$ of $G_{\Phi}$.
 Since $D$ is independent, $\vert D \cap V(G_x) \vert \leq 1$ for any $x \in X$ and we conclude by Observation \ref{obs:size4} that in fact, equality holds.
 Now suppose that there exists $c \in C$, containing variables $x_1$, $x_2$ and $x_3$, such that the corresponding clause vertex $c$ belongs to $D$ (note that since $D$ is independent, $\vert D \cap K \vert \leq 1$).
 Assume without loss of generality that $x_1$ occurs positively in $c$, that is, $c$ is adjacent to the positive literal vertex $x_1$.
 Then, $x_1 \notin D$ since $D$ is independent and so, either $u_{x_1} \in D$ or $\bar{x_1} \in D$.
 In the first case, we immediately obtain that $(D \setminus \{u_{x_1}\}) \cup \{x_1\}$ is a minimum dominating set of $G_{\Phi}$ containing an edge, a contradiction.
 In the second case, since $c \in D$, any vertex dominated by $\bar{x_1}$ is also dominated by $c$; thus, $(D \setminus \{\bar{x_1}\}) \cup \{x_1\}$ is a minimum dominating set of $G_{\Phi}$ containing an edge, a contradiction.
 Consequently, $D \cap K = \emptyset$ and so, $\gamma (G_{\Phi}) = \vert D \vert = \vert X \vert$. \end{claimproof}

 Now by combining Claims \ref{clm:phisat4} and \ref{clm:indep2}, we obtain that $\Phi$ is satisfiable if and only if every minimum dominating set of $G_{\Phi}$ is independent, that is, $G_{\Phi}$ is a \yes-instance for {\sc All Independent MD}.
-There remains to show that $G_{\Phi}$ is $P_7$-free.
-Let $P$ be a path in $G_{\Phi}$ of maximum length.
-Then $P$ contains at most two vertices from $K$ and at most two vertices from $G_x$, for any $x \in X$, as those are cliques.
-Since $N(V(G_x)) \subset V(G_x) \cup K$ for any $x \in X$, it follows that $P$ contains vertices from at most two distinct variable gadgets (it would otherwise contain at least three vertices from $K$); thus, $P$ has length at most 6 which concludes the proof. \end{proof}
+There remains to show that $G_{\Phi}$ is $2P_3$-free.
+To see this, it suffices to observe that any induced $P_3$ of $G_{\Phi}$ contains at least one vertex in the clique $K$.
+This concludes the proof. \end{proof}

-Theorem \ref{thm:p7free} now easily follows from Theorem \ref{thm:indp7free} and Fact \ref{obs:equi}.
+Theorem \ref{thm:2p3free} now easily follows from Theorem \ref{thm:indp7free} and Fact \ref{obs:equi}.